wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 1. Installing Node-js runtime
 2. Installing two pacakges in sublime (LSP and LSP-copilot) and setting them up

+Also, this Readme is written for PC.
+For users using MacOS, replace all "Ctrl" with "⌘"

 ## Part 1: Download the latest sublime (needs to be 4 or above)